lacework/lacework-agent-releases/README.md

 6. Install the agent by following the instructions in [Install with Chef](https://docs.lacework.com/onboarding/install-with-chef).

-## Install Using Daemonset Deployment Files for Kubernetes
+## Install Linux Agent Using Daemonset Deployment Files for Kubernetes

 1. Complete the [prerequisites](#installation-prerequisites) steps.
 2. Set the `token` environment variable equal to the agent access token you copied from the Lacework Console.